golang-leipzig/golang-leipzig.github.io/content/_index.md

 We're hosting a [Go](https://go.dev/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang/) and have organized over 20 events so far.
-Happy holidays!
+See you in 2022!

 ----